MinimalistTraveler/pizza-mania/README.md

 #### BETA RELEASE IS NOW AVALIABLE

 ##### BUGS
 - Firefox Version: The second section seems to have a image related bug.
-This is likely due to the sizing differences.
+This is likely due to the sizing issues.
 This will be fixed on the next release.

 ##### Notices